- Office of the Vice Provost

 Please contact Michele Justice, 541.737.6458, Michele.Justice@oregonstate.edu, Dr. Tynon or Dr. Morrell if you are interested in learning more about this program.

-.
-The program cost is $3,340 whcih covers tuition, lodging, insurance, a few meals, transportation in Australia (including flight from Cairns to Brisbane) and all excursion/entry fees (Great Barrier Reef Snorkeling, Frasier Island, Noosa Biosphere, etc.).
+The program cost is TBD which covers tuition, lodging, insurance, a few meals, transportation in Australia (including flight from Cairns to Brisbane) and all excursion/entry fees (Great Barrier Reef Snorkeling, Frasier Island, Noosa Biosphere, etc.).
 The program fee does NOT cover airfare to Australia, the majority of meals, or personal expenditures.
-Students are advised to budget $2470 for these costs.
+Students are advised to budget TBD for these costs.